Perfectionism Treatment, Tennessee

-in Brentwood & throughout TN
+Gabi Barnett, LPC-MHSP in Brentwood and throughout TN

 This need to be perfect—and the relentless pressure that comes with it—follows you everywhere: